chandlerbing65nm/FakeImageDetection/README.md

 ## Testing Script (test.py)

 ### Description
 The script `test.py` is designed for evaluating trained models on multiple datasets.
-It supports both ResNet and Vision Transformer (ViT) architectures and various masking strategies.
-The script leverages advanced metrics such as Average Precision, Accuracy, and Area Under the Curve (AUC) for evaluation.
+The script leverages metrics such as Average Precision, Accuracy, and Area Under the Curve (AUC) for evaluation.

-### Key Features
-- Support for multiple model architectures including ResNet and ViT
-- Evaluation on multiple datasets including `Wang_CVPR20` and `Ojha_CVPR23`
-- Metrics: Average Precision, Accuracy, and AUC
-- Data Augmentation using custom mask generators

 ### Usage
 Basic Command